About

 Stealing ideas.
 That is the wrong term.
 I’m looking for permission.
 “Oh.
 So and so did this.
 That means I can do that."

-I don’t really have much of an idea when I start a piece.
-Something—a thought or an image—strikes me as cool, and I start, usually with a charcoal drawing.
-As I work, hopefully I get some more ideas.
-I hope for a bunch of happy accident.
-A piece I’m happy with is a series of happy accidents.
+Mostly, I hope for a bunch of happy accident.
+A thing I’m happy with is a series of happy accidents.
 Happy accidents are magical.

 We all want to know the secret of the trick, but knowing the secret destroys the magic.